← All posts

 • the product has durable defensibility

-That is a lot to smuggle into two words.
+That smuggles a lot into two words.

 In practice, the badge mainly tells you that IP is part of the company's story.
 It does not tell you whether the product is structurally hard to compete with.